-- Long strips or fibers, such as strings or thin ribbon.
-If your Dogue de Bordeaux swalls a string and the end is hanging out of its mouth and you go to pull it out, you could do serious damage to their throat!
+- Toys with long strips or fibers, such as strings or thin ribbon.
+If your Dogue de Bordeaux swallows a string and the end is hanging out of its mouth and you go to pull it out, you could do serious damage to their throat!
 Nylon hose can be dangerous if swallowed.
 See What To Do If Your Dogue Swallows a Foreign Object.

 - Cooked real bones of any kind.
 Cooked bones break into tiny, highly abrasive fragments that damage the digestive tract over time.
 They also splinter easily when being chewed on.

 - Sheets of plastic film (e.g., garbage bags) can cause choking – again DUH!!

 - Chewies made of large pieces or knots of rawhide.
 Swallowed pieces of these cause intestinal obstructions.
 Remember, Dogues de Bordeaux have HUGE mouths.
 A good rule of thumb, do not give your Dogue de Bordeaux anything smaller to play with than the size of TWO human fists.

 - Thin, small squeaky-type rubber pet toys.
 Dogues who are vigorous chewers can swallow these toys whole, swallow large pieces of them, or swallow the squeakers inside.

 - Soft toys with foam stuffing.
 If you do allow soft toys – check them often for rips and tears.

 SOME OF THE BEST “OK TO CHEW” ITEMS

 - Artificial bones made of hard nylon.